harpreetsingh-7782/AI-Content-Optimizer-Project/README.md

     *   Enables real-time communication and alerts for the marketing team.
     *   **Example Notification:** `Urgent: New trending product detected on YouTube!
 Check the 'YouTube_Product_Content' sheet.`
     *   **Slack Invite link:** [https://join.slack.com/t/infosysspring-7m32270/shared_invite/zt-3h12ctq9c-DSZkMIDzuFazAGsZf3_DFw]

+5. **Run Data Extractors:**
+    You can run each extractor individually:
+    ```bash
+    python twitter_data_extractor.py
+    python youtube_data_extractor.py
+    python reddit_data_extractor.py
+    python google_trends_extractor.py
+    ```
+    Each script will collect data, save it locally as a CSV, and then upload it to the designated worksheets in your `AI_Content_Optimizer_Data` Google Sheet, sending Slack notifications where configured.

 ---